Dragoncord-for-discord/dragoncord/README.md

 ![alt text](https://raw.githubusercontent.com/Dragoncord-for-discord/dragoncord/main/.github/README_IMAGES/dragoncord-scm.png)

 # ⚠ | Dragoncord has reached EOL.
 This means I will no longer be developing Dragoncord.
 You can fork the repository, and make your own Dragoncord, since it is open source.
+# ❌ | Dragoncord API v1 is obsolete!
+Do not develop plugins until we have created the Dragoncord API v2.

 # Dragoncord
 Main repository of dragoncord client